You’re sitting in your 1:1 with Heather reviewing the same missed metrics you talked about last week. And the week before that.

 3. Real-Time Support Dashboard

 This type of templated dashboard-turned-wallboard gives you, your team leads, and your agents a high-level overview of what’s happening in your contact center on a daily basis.

-Pick the KPIs that matter most to your contact center, and monitor your daily progress towards them here.
-Look at metrics like number of total interactions, Average Wait Time, AHT, and hourly agent activity.
+Pick the KPIs that matter most to your contact center, and monitor your daily progress toward them here.
+Look at metrics like the number of total interactions, Average Wait Time, AHT, and hourly agent activity.
 And, show a breakdown of interaction volume by the hour so you can better forecast the agent headcount you’ll need to handle customer interactions day by day.